 In the analysis below, we have created a bar plot and two numerical aggregations that both read from the Filter Transactions object set.
 Let’s run through how to control the filtering of objects in the object set using parameters and watch the bar plot and numeric aggregations update accordingly.

 To begin, we can add a property filter for Retailer Name.
 Next, create a new property value select parameter to control this value.
-You can create the parameter by selecting the String dropdown next to the filter input box and then Create new parameter.
+You can create the parameter by selecting the Use variable input button next to the filter input box and then Create new parameter.
 This will both add the new parameter card to your analysis and set it to control the filter.

 Only parameters that are the same type as the property being configured can be selected from the parameter dropdown.
 For example, the parameter added above of type string